A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

-In fact, there are a lot of woods that are cheaper, but they actually burn better and longer.
+In fact, there are a lot of cheaper woods, but they burn better and longer.

-So, before you buy any wood of this kind, make sure to do your research about the various kinds of woods, and then decide which one you want to buy.
+So, before you buy any wood of this kind, research the various kinds of wood, and then decide which one you want.

 b) Check the wood before you buy it

-This is something that a lot of people usually don’t do, but it’s imperative.
-Once you have found a place where you can get the wood for cheap, make sure to check the wood before you take it home.
+This is something that many people usually don’t do, but it’s imperative.
+Once you have found a place where you can get the wood for cheap, check it before you take it home.

-You will need to work on them hard to make them usable, and in the end, it’s just not worth it.
+You will need to work hard on them to make them usable; in the end, it’s just not worth it.

 c) Be prepared to split and store the wood

 Once you have found and bought the lumber for cheap, you might have to put in the extra work of chopping and splitting the wood, which can be quite a hassle.